OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 **Executing su and other commands**

-Another way of determining whether su exists is attempting to execute it through <code>Runtime.getRuntime.exec()</code>.
-This will throw an IOException if su is not in PATH.
+Another way of determining whether <code>su</code> exists is attempting to execute it through <code>Runtime.getRuntime.exec()</code>.
+This will throw an IOException if <code>su</code> is not in PATH.
 The same method can be used to check for other programs often found on rooted devices, such as busybox or the symbolic links that typically point to it.

 **Checking running processes**

-Su on Android depends on a background process called *daemonsu*, so the presence of process is another sign of a rooted device.
-Running processes can be enumerated through ActivityManager.getRunningAppProcesses() API, the *ps* command, or walking through the */proc* directory.
-As an example, this is implemented the following way in rootinspector <sup>[9]</sup>.
+Supersu - by far the most popular rooting tool - runs an authentication daemon named <code>daemonsu</code>, so the presence of this process is another sign of a rooted device.
+Running processes can be enumerated through <code>ActivityManager.getRunningAppProcesses()</code> and <code>manager.getRunningServices()</code> APIs, the <code>ps</code> command, or walking through the <code>/proc</code> directory.
+As an example, this is implemented the following way in rootinspector <sup>[9]</sup>:

 ```java
     public boolean checkRunningProcesses() {